simpleframeworks/jobsd/README.md

 ## How does it work? (in short)

-- A db table forms a queue.
+- A db table is a queue.
-- Every job run has an associated db row.
+- Every "job run" has an associated db row.
-- Instances in a cluster compete to acquire and run the job (without locking).
+- Instances in a cluster compete to acquire and run a job (without locking).
-- A worker pool runs acquired jobs.
+- A worker pool runs jobs.
-- New reoccurring job runs (rows) are created after a job run is complete.
+- A new reoccurring scheduled "job run" is created after a "job run" is complete.
 - The db queue and the local JobsD instance queue are periodically synchronized.

 ## Quick Example